 Breaking down words into their morphological parts (including identifying any prefixes or suffixes) is a helpful skill when improving both reading and written language.
 Many studies that I read indicated these interventions would be best for students with DLD (Developmental Language Disorder) or Dyslexia.

 I’ve had great success using this type of intervention for students with language disorders with whom I might have previously targeted goals like context clues or tier 2 vocabulary.
+Systematic instruction with prefixes and suffixes worksheets has made a big impact!

 And as far as age goes, research shows that children begin recognizing base words and morphological endings (like ‘ed’ or ‘ing’) as early as kindergarten (Wolter et al., 2009), with skills significantly increasing between 3rd and 5th grade.